edysfy/Group_website/evalSect.md

 *screenshot of  question 7*
 The questionnaires themselves did in fact hold a qualitative functionality to them.
 This was mainly in two of the questions, seen above, where we prompted the user for a response.

-In total we produced three  questionairres.
-The first two were sent to users alongside the wireframes and the last one was filled out by users after they had used the website on a local host.
-The last two questionnaires asked the same questions as the first, but we improved it slightly. *Give example of how you improved this*

 ### Stage 4: INVOLVEMENT OF IDEA MATRIX 30/3/21
 30/3/21: Shortly after we started collecting quantitative data, we decided that it would be effective to create a method by which we could better draw insights from it.
 We made this decision because at this point we had received many suggestions from users in terms of how we could improve the user interface of our design.
 In this way we were able to populate the idea matrix with feedback data from both the questionnaires and semi-structured interviews.